Danilo Ikodinović: Marriages, relationships, and children

-Motorcycle accident
+Motorcycle collision

-On Friday, 27 June 2008, around 8:20pm, Ikodinović was involved in a traffic accident while riding his Yamaha R1 motorcycle on the Zrenjanin-Novi Sad regional road near the town of Kać.
-The thirty-one-year-old professional water polo player was transferred to intensive care in Novi Sad where he got immediately taken in for surgery that ended up lasting almost eight hours.
+On Friday, 27 June 2008, around 8:20pm while riding his Yamaha R1 motorcycle, Ikodinović caused a traffic collision at the 53rd kilometre of the Zrenjanin-Novi Sad regional road near the town of Kać.
+Riding under the influence, he rear-ended a Yugo 55 (Zastava Koral 1.1) driven by Pajica Dejanović that had been overtaking an IMT 533 tractor vehicle driven by Miroslav Kukić.
+The thirty-one-year-old professional water polo player was transferred to the intensive care unit of Novi Sad's Vojvodina Clinical Center and immediately taken for vascular and maxillofacial surgery performed by a team of surgeons for almost eight hours.
 As a result, his condition was stabilized, but remained critical.
 Reportedly, of the numerous injuries he sustained, the heaviest trauma occurred on his right arm with severe tearing of blood vessels (nerves and arteries).
+He was subsequently placed in an induced coma.

-The next day, in the evening hours of 28 June 2008, almost twenty four hours following the accident, he underwent another vascular surgery on his arm.
-His condition has since improved.
+The next day, in the evening hours of 28 June 2008, almost twenty four hours following the accident, he underwent another vascular surgery on his right arm.
+Over the subsequent weeks, his condition gradually improved and by the end of July 2008, he was taken off the respirator and brought out of the coma.
+During early July, while Ikodinović was still in induced coma, he was visited at the hospital by the President of Serbia, Boris Tadić.
+After two months in the hospital, Ikodinović was discharged for further home rehabilitation in late August 2008.

-Investigation of the crash finished by mid November 2008, determining that Ikodinović had been driving at a speed of 173 km/h while having blood alcohol content of over 2 per mil (considered to be the medium level of alcoholic intoxication) when he rear-ended the Yugo driven by Pajica Dejanović that had just begun overtaking a tractor vehicle driven by Miroslav Kukić.
+Investigation of the crash completed by mid November 2008, determining that Ikodinović had been driving at a speed of 173 km/h while having blood alcohol content of over 2 per mil (considered to be the medium level of alcoholic intoxication) when he rear-ended Dejanović's Yugo that had just begun overtaking Kukić's tractor vehicle.

 Ikodinović was charged with violating traffic safety.
-His case went before a judge in Novi Sad Municipal Court on 5 March 2009 where he was found guilty of causing the accident and got ordered to pay RSD70,000 (around €760 according to the exchange rate at the time).
-He also received an eight-month ban on driving a motorcycle.
-District public persecutor submitted an appeal on the court's decision due to not being satisfied with the amount of the fine.

-The damages part of the case was settled out of court on 26 May 2009, which is when Ikodinović paid a sum to Pajica Dejanović that was in some media outlets reported to be €6,000.
+On 5 March 2009, his case went before a Novi Sad Municipal Court judge who ruled him guilty of causing the accident and ordered him to pay RSD70,000 (around €760 according to the exchange rate at the time).
+Ikodinović further received an eight-month ban on operating 'Category A' motorized vehicles in Serbia, i.e. motorcycles and mopeds.
+Due to not being satisfied with the amount of the fine, the district public prosecutor submitted an appeal on the court's decision.
+The damages part of the case was settled out of court on 26 May 2009, with Ikodinović paying an undisclosed sum to Pajica Dejanović that was in some media outlets reported to be €6,000.